QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Evaluating Infinite Series.md

 # Evaluating Infinite Series
 See [this note](summation%20-%20background) for an explanation of sum notation, intuition behind sums and changing index base.
 ### Evaluability
 A [sum](Summation%20-%20Background.md) that has an infinite amount of steps ($\sum ^{\infty} _{n = 1}$) can often still be evaluated, as long as it __converges__ to a certain value.
 Geometrically, the value of the sum at a certain step is represented on the $y$-axis, and the step number is represented on the $x$-axis.
-Convergence means that as the _number of steps_ increases, the _amount of increase per step_ goes to zero, creating a horizontal asymptote - at an infinite $x$-coordinate there is no $y$-variance with an increase in $x$ anymore, creating a plateau.
+Convergence means that as the _number of steps_ increase, the _amount of increase per step_ goes to zero, creating a horizontal asymptote - at an infinite $x$-coordinate there is no $y$-variance with an increase in $x$ anymore, creating a plateau.
 #### Determining Convergence
-For a series to converge, the steps the summation takes at a high indeces have to become extremely small, in order to create an asymptote.
+For a series to converge, the steps the summation takes at a high indeces have to become extremely small, in order to create an asymptote and plateau.
 ##### Convergence Test
 Determining whether a series is convergent can be done in two ways:
 1. Taking a ___limit___ as the index goes to infinity ($\lim_{n \rightarrow \infty}$). <br>Taking this limit gives you the step the $n$th sum takes, if this step is zero it means the function has a horizontal asymptote.
 Thus: <br>$\lim_{n \rightarrow \infty} = 0$ means the series concerges.,